rsimmonsjr/axiom/README.md

   * Massive internal refactor in order to support async Actors.
 There are very few breaking changes, so porting to this version will be relatively simple.
   * NOTE: Until Rust 1.39.0 hits Stable (November 7th), Axiom will require Beta Rust to compile.
-  * PORTING: The signature for Processors has changed from references for `Context` and `Message` to values.
+  * BREAKING CHANGE: The signature for Processors has changed from references for `Context` and `Message` to values.
 For closures-as-actors, wrap the body in an `async` block. `move |...| {...}` becomes `move |...| async { ... }`.
 For regular function syntax, simply add `async` in front of `fn`.
   * BREAKING CHANGE: Due to the nature of futures, the actor's processor cannot be given a mutable